SeldonIO/seldon-core/doc/source/servers/sklearn.md

 `decision_function`.

-## V2 protocol
+## Open Inference Protocol (or V2 protocol)

-The SKLearn server can also be used to expose an API compatible with the [V2 Protocol](../graph/protocols.md#v2-protocol).
+The SKLearn server can also be used to expose an API compatible with the [Open Inference Protocol](../graph/protocols.md#v2-protocol).
 Note that, under the hood, it will use the [Seldon MLServer](https://github.com/SeldonIO/MLServer) runtime.

-In order to enable support for the V2 protocol, it's enough to specify the `protocol` of the `SeldonDeployment` to use `v2`.
+In order to enable support for the Open Inference Protocol it's enough to specify the `protocol` of the `SeldonDeployment` to use `v2`.
 For example,